Table of Contents

 Generating Entries from Templates

-Automated Generation (if enabled):
+Automated Generation (if enabled):- System checks

-- Generates draft journal entry automatically
+next_generation_datefor each active template - Generates draft journal entry automatically

 - Updates

-last_generated_date and calculates next date
+last_generated_dateand calculates next date

 - Open recurring entry template